What is a Recovery Phrase?

 – Never share your 24-word recovery phrase with anyone – not even with Ledger.
 We will also never ask for it.

-– Never enter your recovery phrase into a computer, smartphone or any other internet-connected device.
+– Never enter your phrase into a computer, smartphone or any other internet-connected device.
 If your computer would get hacked, the attacker would be able to access your 24 words.

 – Only keep your recovery phrase on a piece of paper or metal backup.